47 tools available in single-command and interactive REPL modes — no LLM subscription required for direct tool invocation.

 |---|---|

 Requires Operator trust level.
-Modify schema JSON files on disk.
-All tools prompt for confirmation before execution.
+Create or change files in your schema package.
+All tools prompt for confirmation before writing.

 | Command | Description |